PythWare/Dynasty-Warriors-2-Tools/README.md

 Mod Manager(basic mod manager, not as advanced as my Dynasty Warriors 4 Hyper Mod Manager since I don't think many people mod DW2 but if enough ppl are interested i'll build an advanced one):

 ![m8](https://github.com/user-attachments/assets/0f126975-8b96-4c69-833c-6a7106a625b2)

+Usage Terms (Non-Commercial, Personal Use Only):

+You may use these scripts and editors for personal, non-commercial purposes.

+You may not sell, monetize, or include this project in any paid product or service.

+You may not re-release modified versions of these scripts as your own project.

+This toolkit relies on assets and data from Dynasty Warriors 2, including map images which are © Koei Tecmo and/or their respective rights holders.
+Those assets are used here for fan-made modding tools and are not licensed for commercial use.